-Having No Money Is Good
+Having No Money Is A Worthwhile Experience

-With the right mindset it can be a good and worthwhile experience to have no money.
-If you can keep out of fear and choose to witness what the feeling of being without funds has on you, having no money can be a great teacher.
-For one thing it can teach you the difference between wanting something and needing something.
+Without money around you may begin to see the difference between wanting something and needing something.
 Most of our purchases and desires fall into the want bracket but when you have no or little money you quickly learn what it is you really need.
-The more aware you become the more you will start to see how much our society promotes and manipulates us with consumerism and materialism.
+The people and things in your life you truly appreciate and are grateful for.
+The more aware you become the more you will start to see how much our society promotes and manipulates the energy of money by focusing on such things as consumerism and materialism.

 Once you start to ask yourself before each purchase “Do I really need this or do I want this?
 And assuming you can be honest and quieten that voice in your head long enough, most of the time you will find it is a want not a need.
 Do this every time and you will start to see the pattern of how much our society devotes itself to promoting not only consumerism and materialism but the blatant lies and manipulation used to market products.
-This could then have the effect of you choosing to do more investigating, to questioning what is, to actually reading those labels and becoming aware of what is truly good for you.
+This could then have the flow on effect of you choosing to do more investigating, to questioning what is, to actually reading those labels and becoming aware of what is truly good for you.
 To finding alternatives.

 Other perspectives gained from not having money is, believe it or not, gratitude.
 Gratitude for what you do have, who is there to support you, for the help and compassion it can attract.
 It can show you a vastly different side of society and of people.
 There are good people everywhere but they so often get caught up or distracted by the negative programming and conditioning imposed upon us.
 Fear is so heavily promoted in our society it is beyond belief.
 Whilst you don’t have to have no money to see this, it is one way to enlighten you.